NomanBaigA/MusicWiki/README.md

 ## Music Wiki

-### MusicWiki is an unofficial Last.fm app that contains information about different music genres, the albums, artists and tracks listed under the genre.
+#### MusicWiki is an unofficial Last.fm app that contains information about different music genres, the albums, artists and tracks listed under the genre.

+#### NOTE -> Put api key in "RetrofitInstance" Class

 ## Features